Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/README.md

 ### Upload custom logs

 You can create a client and call the client's `Upload` method.
+Please note that at this time the upload limit is 1 Mb.
+Any content uploaded larger than 1 Mb will throw an exception.

 ```C# Snippet:UploadCustomLogs
 var dataCollectionEndpoint = new Uri("...");